-To work as a security guard in Ontario you must have a valid license from the Ontario Ministry of Community Safety and Correctional Services.
+To work as a security guard in Ontario you must have a valid Ontario Security Guard license from the Ontario Ministry of Community Safety and Correctional Services.

-With an Ontario security guard licence, you can work in a job where your main duties are to protect people or property.
-Licensed security guards can also be employed as bodyguards, bouncers or loss prevention employees.
+With an Ontario security guard license, your main job is to protect people and protect.
+Licensed security guards work can get jobs as bodyguards, bouncers, concierges, airport security, event security, security companies or loss prevention employees.

 Ontario security guard licenses are issued to individuals, not employers.
 Your license is portable, which means it goes with you from job to job.
 It is your responsibility as a licensee (not your employer’s) to apply for, renew and maintain your license.

-Licences for private investigators in Ontario are issued separately, though you can be licensed as both a security guard and a private investigator.
-You must complete investigator-specific training and testing to apply for this licence and the process is not covered here.
+Ontario Security Licenses for private investigators in Ontario are issued separately, though you can be licensed as both a security guard and a private investigator.
+You must complete investigator-specific training and testing to apply for this license and the process is not covered here.

-This guide explains the process for obtaining a new (first time) Ontario security guard licence.
+This guide explains the process for obtaining a new (first time) Ontario security guard license.

-Who Can Get a Security Guard Licence in Ontario?
+Who Can Get a Security Guard License in Ontario?

-To be eligible for an Ontario security guard licence you must:
+To be eligible for an Ontario security guard license you must: